 Massaging your scalp regularly can also stimulate new hair growth.
 Massage increases blood flow to your scalp and activates hair follicles.
 Regular exercise that increases blood flow can also help.

 The first treatments Dr. Babcock is likely to recommend for hair loss are topical remedies that prevent the activity of a chemical called dihydrotestosterone (DHT).
 DHT is what causes male and female pattern baldness by preventing hair follicles from producing new hair.

 Products have been available for several decades to address this cause of hair loss, and Dr. Babcock can discuss which of them might be helpful in your case.
 However, they don’t work for everyone.
-If you aren’t seeing new hair growth after using topical preparations for the prescribed period, a hair transplant might be the next step to consider.
+If you aren’t seeing new hair growth after using topical preparations for the prescribed period, a hair restoration program might be the next step to consider.

 When you lose hair from your head, you’ve usually still got plenty of body hair.
 A hair transplant involves taking strands of hair from a part of your body that has a plentiful supply and inserting them into your scalp.
 Areas most often used to harvest hair are the chest, back, and face.

 Dr. Babcock uses the Capily SmartGraft device, an advanced, minimally invasive hair restoration technology that’s suitable for both men and women.
 A simple membership sign up process with Capily Institute is the first step in restoring your lost hair.
 Using real hairs taken from your body gives you a natural-looking, full head of hair.
 You can receive your hair transplant in Dr. Babcock’s office with just a local anesthetic on your scalp to avoid any slight discomfort.

 Find out more about the benefits of the Capily SmartGraft device by calling Rehab Wellness today or book using the online tool.